John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 Julie's Last Days

-Julie’s last days were almost devoid of sleep.
+Julie’s final days were almost devoid of sleep.
 He spent most of his time perfecting the article for Look magazine that he desperately hoped would clear him for work in Hollywood.

 Sometime between the hours of 5 am-8 am on May 21, 1952, John Garfield died of a heart attack.